kamilazdybal/kamilazdybal.github.io/_posts/2026-04-22-control-of-bioreactor.md

 where
 <span class="math display">$$ \mu_{\text{max}} $$</span> is the maximum growth rate in <span class="math display">$$ 1/h $$</span> and
 <span class="math display">$$ K_S $$</span> is the half-saturation constant in <span class="math display">$$ g/L $$</span>.

+This dynamical system is controlled by establishing the right inflow rate, <span class="math display">$$ F $$</span>, such that we maximize the rate of biomass expelled from the reactor, also known as the reactor's productivity.
+Note that too low <span class="math display">$$ F $$</span> will hamper the growth of biomass with too little nutrients provided and equally small biomass output.
+But too high <span class="math display">$$ F $$</span> can lead to reactor washout, _i.e._, too fast removal of biomass from the reactor.

 ## REINFORCE model for bioreactor control